hybridgroup/GitHub-Wikifier/README.md

 Read a little bit more on [Naming Conventions in the Wiki](https://github.com/hybridgroup/GitHub-Wikifier/wiki ).

-### You can see an example here: https://github.com/hybridgroup/GitHub-Wikifier/wiki
+## Demo

-GitHub Wikifier will generate all the Table of Contents for your GitHub Wikis.
+You can see an example here: https://github.com/hybridgroup/GitHub-Wikifier/wiki

 ## Installation (and update)